 The Next Generation

-Voyager used the same set for the quarters of its junior officers and enlisted crew, but it switched the color back to — wait for it — grey.
+Voyager used the same set for the quarters of its junior officers and enlisted crew but added a bathroom and switched the color back to — wait for it — grey.

-To drive home that Voyager was a smaller ship than the Enterprise-D, lower-rank personnel are seen sharing quarters, for example in the episode “Good Shepherd”.
+To drive home that Voyager was a smaller ship than the Enterprise-D, lower-rank personnel had to share quarters, for example in the episode “Good Shepherd”.